 - Clinicians who are participating in their first year of Medicare Part B

-- Clinicians with Medicare billing charges less than to $90,000 or provide care to 200 or fewer Medicare patients within the performance year
+- Clinicians with Medicare billing charges less than $90,000, provide care to less than 200 Medicare patients or less than 200 covered professional services within the performance year

 - Certain clinicians who participate in APMs